guillermooo/sublime-undocs/source/extensibility/completions.rst

 ===========

 Completions are JSON files
-with the *.sublime-completions* extension.
+with the ``.sublime-completions`` extension.
-Entries in completions files can contain either snippets or plain strings.
+Entries in completions files can contain either snippets-like strings or plain text.

 Example